chrilars/arch-bspwm-dot-files/README.md

 Dot files for the bspwm rice I use as a daily driver on my laptop.
+(Now outdated, currently using Fedora)

 Fonts used:
 - Fira Code